Advanced Particle Technology Laboratory – APTLab

 - pharmaceutical and food powders processing

-- multiphase phenomena (gas-solid flows, wet granular materials)
+- multiphase phenomena (gas-solid flows, rheology of wet granular materials and drying of solids)

 - wetting and re-dispersion of dehydrated food powders (soups and beverages reconstitution from dry powders)